Stonetr03/AdminCube/README.md

 This is a Beta Testing Release and some features will break.
 To enable the beta add the id `8713742492` into your loader.

+# Load from Developer Console
-Admin Cube can be loaded from the Developer Console :
+If you are a game developer you can load Admin Cube from the developer console.
 ```lua
 require(6686953344)("YourUserNameHere")
 ```